-APESB pronouncements are applicable to all members of the professional accounting bodies.
-APESB standards are mandatory and non-compliance with them by a member may lead to disciplinary proceedings being initiated by the professional accounting body to which the member belongs.
+APESB pronouncements are applicable to all members of the Professional Bodies, including members outside of Australia to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations.
+APESB standards are mandatory and non-compliance with them by a member may lead to disciplinary proceedings being initiated by the Professional Body to which the member belongs.